 Since then, Ryan has gained 64.4k followers on Instagram, but her goal to inspire remains unchanged.
 Today, she blogs about makeup and lifestyle as well.

 Ryan has collaborated with well-known brands such as Daniel Wellington, Hickey Lipstick, and Tomboyx and enjoys a good reach.

 With more than 144k followers on Instagram, Jess is a black lesbian woman.
 But more than that, she is an activist, a model, and a speaker.

-Through her posts, Jess talks about important issues within the LGBTQ community including mental health, self-compassion.
+Through her posts, Jess talks about important issues within the LGBTQ+ community including mental health, and self-compassion.
 She enjoys raising her voice on a number of issues and is a well-recognized name in the community.

 She made an appearance in episode 5 of the Netflix series, Queer Eye, which helped her grab more eyeballs and push her followers to a high of 144,000.
 This makes her a good option for brands looking for more mileage.